-Legislative changes in connection with the implementation of the Medicrime Convention and of the total revision of the Ordinance on Licensing in the Medicinal Products Sector (MPLO) will enter into force on 1 January 2019.
+Legislative changes in connection with the implementation of the Medicrime Convention and the provisions of the revised Ordinance on Licensing in the Medicinal Products Sector (MPLO) entered into force on 1 January 2019.
 This will improve the safety of medicinal products.

-At its 14 November 2018 meeting, the Federal Council set 1 January 2019 as the date on which the adjustments to the Swiss Criminal Procedure Code (CrimPC) and the Therapeutic Products Act (TPA) relating to the implementation of the Medicrime Convention will enter into force, with the exception of the new Article 17a of the TPA concerning the voluntary placing of safety features to medicinal product packaging.
+At its 14 November 2018 meeting, the Federal Council set 1 January 2019 as the date on which the adjustments to the Swiss Criminal Procedure Code (CrimPC) and the Therapeutic Products Act (TPA) relating to the implementation of the Medicrime Convention enter into force, with the exception of the new Article 17a of the TPA concerning the voluntary placing of safety features to medicinal product packaging.

 Implementing regulations: total revision of the MPLO

 The MPLO aims to ensure that only high-quality, safe and effective medicines are manufactured and placed on the market in Switzerland, in accordance with the principles of appropriate quality assurance and in compliance with the TPA.

 The total revision project entails certain amendments ensuing from the ordinary revision of the TPA (Stage 2), as well as certain adaptations resulting from new knowledge gained in practice.

 Among other things, the approved modifications will improve medicine control and traceability in the distribution chain.
 This will particularly affect intermediaries, who will assume greater responsibility in the medicines market.
 Under the new MPLO, it will also be possible to improve the supply of medicines, particularly vaccines, which doctors will be able to obtain by a more direct route and at lower cost.
 Furthermore, drugstores will be able to import small quantities of medicines.
 Finally, it will be possible to administer experimental medicines for a limited period in carefully defined cases.